 So how does this actually look in the app?

-Below is an example of a session when opened in the app:
+App users can open any individual session.
+Below is an example of a session page displayed in the app:

 Adding and editing multiple sessions in the agenda